espocrm/documentation/user-guide/quotes.md

 It's possible to specify a discount in percents.
 To have this ability, administrator should add 'Discount (%)' field to the List (Item) layout.

+## Printing to PDF

+Quotes can be printed to PDF.
+This action is available in dropdown next to Edit button on the quote’s detail view.
+Then you will be prompted to select Template.
+More info about printing to PDF is available [printing-to-pdf.md](here).

-## Templates
+## Templates for printing to PDF

-By default there are two available templates: Quote and Invoice.
+By default, there is an example template available.
 You can create new templates (Quotes list view > top-right dropdown menu > Templates) as well as edit existing ones.

 For more precise editing it's recommended to use Code View mode.